AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 >* [Create and Manage Displays](managing-displays.md)
 >

-Also, click the display in the **ASSIGNED DISPLAYS** panel, to view the display information, as shown below:
+Also, select the display in the **ASSIGNED DISPLAYS** panel, to view the display information, as shown below:

 ![chlimage_1-28](assets/chlimage_1-28.png)